Mortymus/sharkle/README.md

 # Hoy!

 A Vue implementation of Sharkle.

-Just click on him to be satisfied.
+Visit https://mortymus.github.io/sharkle/ and click on him to be satisfied.